• Skip to main content

 • Swim with whale sharks

 If you want more than just seeing whales, check out this option to swim with the largest fish in the world.
-Note that this tour starts and ends with an over 2-hour drive to La Paz, but I included it here as it’s a popular Cabo activity and clearly one of the more unique things to do in Cabo San Lucas.
+Note that this tour starts and ends with a long drive (around 2 hours) to La Paz, but I included it here as it’s a popular Cabo activity and clearly one of the more unique things to do in Cabo San Lucas.
 Reserve your full-day whale shark discovery experience here.

 • Go SCUBA diving